akamalas5/Building-Knowledge-Graph-for-Digital-Thread/README.md

                      -  Capstone/data/termsdec_12_mapping_data_wiki_text_0.9.csv
                       - Capstone/data/termsdec_12_mapping_data_wiki_text_1.0.csv

 4.  a.
-Training Data – From the entities extracted with paired up, terms, get the random sample of 10K files are extracted and are manually mapped with the relationships.
-The relationships extracted with wikifier trained openNRE model relations ships are not giving meaningful relationships thought they establish the relationships.
+Training Data – The relationships extracted withopenNRE models are not giving meaningful relationships though they establish just the the relationships.
+So the model is trained with entity relationship types annotated mannually based on our domain expertize.
+From the entities extracted paired up(Permutational combinations of entities(terms) for link prediction), the random sample of 10K lines (in the format the BERT Entity prediction modeler can understand) are extracted and are manually mapped with the relationships
     b.
-The traned Model is used for predicting the relatioship for the term pairs generated in the above steop
+The traned Model is used for predicting the relatioship for the entity pairs generated in the process steps #3

         Scitpt -  term_extraction_threshold_determination.ipynb
-        Input file – /Capstone/data/train_data/wiki_model_input_trial_10K.csv - For training the model
+        Input file – /Capstone/data/train_data/wiki_model_input_trial_10K.csv - For training the model - Mannually annotated random sample
-                   - /Capstone/data/dec_07_mapping_data_wiki_text_0.8.csv - Input the trained for prediction of relationships Output file -
+                   - /Capstone/data/dec_07_mapping_data_wiki_text_0.8.csv (Output from the process step #3) - Input for the trainined model for link prediction
+        Output file -
-                a. /Capstone/data/finalized_model.pkl
+                a. /Capstone/data/finalized_model.pkl  (Can be downloaded from https://drive.google.com/drive/folders/1vGy_Us0rxn_JY6xw6v4NMHX6Z1HjHXtu?usp=sharing)
                 b. /Capstone/data/with_train_test_mapping_data_req_text_0.8_results.csv

 4. Network Generation

         Scitpt -  term_extraction_threshold_determination.ipynb